tanyapowell/restaurant-reviews/doc/CONTRIBUTING.md

 The following is laid out to help govern and champion a productive collabrative effort.

-# For you the contributor
+# For you the Contributor
 Reading these guidelines help us verify that they're submitting well-formed pull requests and opening useful issues.

 # PULL REQUESTS